juergenweb/FrontendComments/README.md

 You can choose between 4 different status for a comment:

-1. approved: comment will be displayed on the frontend
+1. waiting for approval: comment will not be displayed on the frontend and must be changed to "approved" by a moderator; status value is 0
-2. spam: comment will not be displayed on the frontend and will be deleted after specific time automatically (if set)
+2. approved: comment will be displayed on the frontend; status value is 1
-3. waiting for approval: comment will not be displayed on the frontend and must be changed to "approved" by a moderator
+3. spam: comment will not be displayed on the frontend and will be deleted after specific time automatically (if set); status value is 2
 4. featured: same as approved, but is declared as very important.
-Could be used to generate a list containing only specific comments (eg. a "Our customers say..." list)
+Could be used to generate a list containing only specific comments (eg. a "Our customers say..." list); status value is 4

-There is a 5th status, but this status cannot be selected: spam but has replies
+There is a 5th status, but this status cannot be selected: spam but has replies; status value is 3

-In this a comment is defined as SPAM and should be deleted, but has children, so it could not be deleted as normal spam.
+In this case a comment is defined as SPAM and should be deleted, but has children, so it could not be deleted as normal spam.
 This status will be added automatically if a spam comment has children and this status cannot be selected manually.
 Please take a look [here](#special-case-what-happens-if-a-comment-which-has-replies-will-be-declared-as-spam) for more details.

 ## Various methods